marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

     external: true
 ```

-**Now we can do a quick test** to see whether everything's working up to this point.
+Now we can do a quick test to see whether everything's working up to this point.

 ```bash
 $ echo 'hello world' > ~/docker/mywebsite.com/site/index.html
 $ docker stack deploy --compose-file ~/docker/mywebsite/docker-compose.yaml mywebsite
 ```

-Wait for 30 seconds, just for good measure :)  Consider making some tea!
+Wait for 30 seconds, just for good measure.
+Consider making some tea!
 Then, visit `mywebsite.com` in a browser, or on your local machine:

 ```bash